kmcdonald614/RESTful-API/Dev St Paul Page/README.md

         - [X] For addresses with an 'X' in the address number, you can replace it with a '0' (e.g. '90X UNIVERSITY AV W' would become '980 UNIVERSITY AV W').
 Careful not to replace all X's though - there could be an X in the street name!

 - [X] Format Badge Image to right size
+- [ ] Look into map tag adjustment bug -- think have something to do either on leaflet.api side or with layer misconfiguration

 ## Tools Used
  - https://10015.io/tools/css-background-pattern-generator